Elections in Germany: European elections

+Presidential elections

+Germans do not directly vote for their President.
+Instead the President is elected every 5 years by the Federal Convention.
+All members of the Bundestag and an equal number of state delegates elected by the state parliaments specifically for this purpose, proportional to their population, comprise the voters of the convention.

 State elections in the Federal Republic of Germany

-State elections are conducted under various rules set by the Länder (states).
+State elections are conducted under various rules set by the states.
 In general they are conducted according to some form of party-list proportional representation, either the same as the federal system or some simplified version.
 The election period is generally four to five years, and the dates of elections vary from state to state.